 Chemical Guys really covers the drying process in all aspects with the Gray Matter Drying Towel.
 Its combination of premium microfiber blend, waffle weave design, and custom silk edges make it the best out there for absorbing water while protecting paint, and its large sizing is a nice added bonus for reducing your workload.
 Compared to traditional microfiber towels, its cost is slightly higher, but paying a few dollars extra to get the best car drying towel is a small price to pay to protect your car that’s worth thousands.

-Best Runner up: Meguiar’s X2000 Water Magnet Towel
+Best microfiber card drying towel: Meguiar’s X2000 Water Magnet Towel

 Like Chemical Guys above, Meguiar’s is another very well-known name in the car community, providing a whole assortment of award-winning car care products.
 Among their arsenal of equipment is their X2000 Water Magnet Drying Towel, which is an extremely popular drying towel but came in as our runner-up because it isn’t quite up to par with the quality of Chemical Guys’ towel.